ElonJet

-ElonJet is a service that uses social media accounts to track the real-time private airplane usage of Elon Musk.
-The service, created and provided by Jack Sweeney using public data, has accounts on Facebook, Instagram, Telegram, Truth Social, Mastodon, and formerly on Twitter, where the Twitter account once had about 530,000 followers, before being suspended.
+ElonJet is a service that uses social media accounts to track the real-time usage of Elon Musk's private airplane.
+The service, created and provided by Jack Sweeney using public data, has accounts on Facebook, Instagram, Telegram, Truth Social, Mastodon, Threads, Bluesky, and formerly on Twitter, where the Twitter account once had about 530,000 followers, before being suspended.
 Several of the social media accounts use the handle @elonjet.

 The Twitter account, created in June 2020, had been targeted by Musk beginning in 2021.
 He offered to pay Sweeney $5,000; Sweeney countered requesting $50,000 or an internship in one of Musk's companies, and offered advice on restricting flight tracking data.
 Musk blocked Sweeney in January 2021.
 In late 2022, after Musk purchased Twitter, he announced he would not ban the ElonJet account.
-The account was restricted in December and then blocked, along with Sweeney's personal and other flight tracking accounts, as part of the December 2022 Twitter account suspensions.
+In December, a stalker followed Elon's 2-year-old son while he was traveling in a car; the stalker thought Musk was in the car.
+After the incident, the account was restricted and then blocked along with Sweeney's personal and other flight tracking accounts, as part of the December 2022 Twitter account suspensions.
+Later, shortly after the incident, accounts of several journalists were reinstated.

-On December 22, 2022, Sweeney started the new @ElonJetNextDay Twitter account, which continues to track the flights of Elon Musk's private jets, but publishes flight location information on a 24-hour delay in compliance with twitter's new rules that "sharing publicly available location information after a reasonable time has elapsed, so that the individual is no longer at risk for physical harm" is not a violation.
+On December 22, 2022, Sweeney started the new @ElonJetNextDay Twitter account, which continues to track the flights of Elon Musk's private jets, but publishes flight location information on a 24-hour delay in compliance with Twitter's new rules that "sharing publicly available location information after a reasonable time has elapsed, so that the individual is no longer at risk for physical harm" is not a violation.

 Function

 The ElonJet service uses publicly available flight data as well as an automated computer program, a Twitter bot, to report Elon Musk's flights.
-The service utilizes ADS-B data, publicly available records, to give general details about where and when Musk's private jet was taking off and landing, though it cannot indicate who is on board or where the passengers travel before or after the flight.
+The service uses ADS-B data, publicly available records, to give general information about where and when Musk's private jet was taking off and landing, though it cannot indicate who is on board or where the passengers travel before or after the flight.
 The Twitter account in particular became a reliable way for Musk's investors, fans, and critics to determine his whereabouts, often between the Austin area where he lives, the San Francisco Bay area where Tesla's factory is, and Southern California, where SpaceX is headquartered.

-As of July 2023, the ElonJet service is hosted on Facebook, Instagram, Telegram, and Mastodon accounts, and formerly a Twitter account.
-The Mastodon account was created on December 14, 2022, a day after the Twitter account was suspended.
+As of July 2023, the ElonJet service is hosted on Twitter, Facebook, Telegram, Instagram, Threads, Mastodon, and Bluesky accounts.
+The Mastodon account was created on December 14, 2022, a day after the original Twitter account was suspended.
 Sweeney has earned a few thousand dollars with the accounts, via ad revenue, allowing him to upgrade his computer.
 A subreddit dedicated to the service, r/ElonJetTracker, gained over 40,000 members in the two days since it was created on December 14, becoming one of the fastest-growing subreddits on the website.